 - An active RN license issued from the state where the student is currently practicing.

-Conditionally admitted students who have not yet submitted proof of conferred A.S.
-Nursing degree and passed the NCLEX-RN may only take non-NUR courses and NUR602 and may not proceed with other NUR courses until they have an active R.N. license.
+Conditionally admitted students who have not yet submitted proof of a conferred associate degree or diploma in nursing and passed the NCLEX-RN® may only take non-NUR courses and NUR 602 and may not proceed with other NUR courses until they have an active R.N. license.

 Statistics is a pre-requisite for NUR 602 Evidence-Based Nursing, as well as proof of conferred A.S.
 Nursing degree.
 Academic Advisor approval is required for registration to be processed.